u064241/DisMenu/README.md

 Python rewrite of the legacy batch menu `BATCH/DisMenu.bat` to operate on Windows image files (WIM / ESD) using DISM and (optionally) wimlib.

-> If you prefer the original Italian text it is preserved at the bottom of this file.

 ## Table of Contents

 1. Overview